jinhuangzheliu/gRPC-Differential-Service/README.md

 You can follow the gRPC offical [reference](https://github.com/grpc/grpc "reference") to install all these prerequisites.

 ## Proto file for differential service
-The .proto file of the differential service saved in the protos folder in root of repo.
-> Dowload the 'differential_service.proto' to your local grpc directory.
+The .proto file of the differential service saved in the 'protos' folder at the root of this repo.
+Dowload the 'differential_service.proto' to your local grpc directory.
 (YOU_DIR/grpc/exmaples/proto/).

 ## Client-Side Process
 After installing all prerequisites you need to download the folder 'differential_client' to you local 'grpc/example/cpp' directory.